f-dangel/cockpit/README.md

 The output of this script is (among other files) a Cockpit log file ending in `__log.json` which holds all the tracke data.
 It can, for example, be read by the `CockpitPlotter` to visualize these quantities.

-A more detailed example of using Cockpit and DeepOBS can be found in the [examples directory](examples/)
+A more detailed example of using Cockpit and DeepOBS can be found in the [examples directory](examples/), which can be run with

-### Using the Cockpit for general Training Loops

-### Using the Plotter
+    python examples/01_deepobs_cockpit.py

 <!-- DOCUMENTATION -->
 ## Documentation